pigwork/pigpoll-contract/README.md

 # pigpoll smart contract 📜

-For the most updated version, please refer to the verified contract from etherscan
+For the most updated version, please refer to the verified contract📜 from etherscan🔎